 Post-2020, if the UK has not built the infrastructure required to go it alone outside the EU, it may then bilaterally agree an extension of the transition period with the EU.
 If the UK feels that it is ready to walk away then it cannot do so unilaterally.
 It must be by agreement with the EU.
 This is a key sticking point for many hard Brexiteers.

 Here’s the thing.
 If you are a Remainer or in favour of a soft Brexit or even if you are in favour of the UK rejoining EFTA, this isn’t actually a “bad deal”.
 Not really.

 The UK’s supply chain economy would remain intact and without catastrophic disruption.
 We’d be protected against Trump flooding the market with chlorinated chicken and life should more-or-less go on with little actually changing.
-Well…so long as you don’t want live in one EU27 country but work in another, you weren’t born in the UK or you’re unconcerned with trivialities like the massive democratic deficit caused by the loss of our voting power within the EU.
+Well…so long as you don’t want live in one EU27 country but work in another, so long as you were born in the UK and so long as you are unconcerned with trivialities like the massive democratic deficit caused by the loss of our voting power within the EU.